Buf Schema Registry

 $ buf registry login

-If you're on a private BSR instance, specify your hostname in the command:
+If you're on a private BSR instance, specify it in the command:

 Log out